-The Panel has power to review decisions by ASIC under s655A of the Corporations Act and decisions of the Panel in relation to applications made under s657A.
-The Panel cannot review another Panel's review of an ASIC decision.
+The Panel has power to review decisions by ASIC under section 655A of the Corporations Act and decisions of the Panel in relation to applications made under section 657A.
+A decision on review of a decision at first instance of ASIC or the Panel cannot itself be reviewed by another Panel.

 In relation to ASIC decisions, the Panel may affirm the decision, vary it, set it aside and may make a decision in substitution or send the matter back to ASIC for reconsideration.
-In performing this function, the Panel has rules as to the material required to conduct its review.
 In reviewing an ASIC decision, the Panel will decide for itself what the relevant facts may be and will then consider any ASIC policy which is applicable, whether or not ASIC applied that policy.
 It will consider whether the policy is valid and whether there is any reason why it should not be applied.
 The Panel will pay regard particularly to policy statements which are developed after substantial processes of examination and discussion, bearing in mind the desirability of consistency in decision-making.
 However, as the Panel is a specialist review body and has its own rule-making power, it may have more scope than other review bodies to review the underlying policy relied on by ASIC in individual cases, particularly if policy is novel or untried.